Tarrant County Property Tax Guide with insights

 • How does the homestead exemption work in Tarrant County?

-• It offers a reduction in the taxable value of your property, thereby reducing your overall tax bill.
+• Tarrant County homestead exemption reduces the taxable value of your property.
 You can file for online homestead exemption using Bezit.

 • Who qualifies for the homestead exemption in Tarrant County?

-• Homeowners who use the property as their primary residence as of January 1 of the tax year.
+• Homeowners who use the property as their primary residence as of January 1 of the tax year qualify for the Tarrant County homestead exemption.

 • How do I apply for the homestead exemption in Tarrant County?

-• Obtain and submit the application form to the Bexar County Appraisal District.
+• Simply get, fill out, and submit the application form to the Tarrant County Appraisal District.

 • Is there a fee to apply for the homestead exemption in Tarrant County?